goanpeca/ATE.org/src/ATE/org/plugins/README.md

 can add acctuators to ATE.org. (actually on the long run Actuators should be pushed-out of ATE.org)

+> Note: for now 'actuators' live in "ATE.org/src/ATE/actuators" and are organized
+>       in directories based on the actuator type.

 5. Equipment

 With 'Equipment' we basically mean Handlers and Probers.
 In any setup we need